-The Institute of Electrical and Electronics Engineers (IEEE) publishes several dozen software engineering standards.
-One is called IEEE Std 830-1998, 'IEEE Recommended Practice for Software Requirements Specifications.'
-Standard 830, last revised in 1998, can be purchased from the IEEE here.
-The standards are not in the public domain.
+The Institute of Electrical and Electronics Engineers publishes several dozen software engineering standards, including IEEE Std 830-1998, "IEEE Recommended Practice for Software Requirements Specifications."
+Standard 830, last revised in 1998, has since been replaced by Standard ISO/IEC/IEEE 29148:2011, with an update in 2018.

 Editor's note: IEEE 29148 covers the processes and information it recommends for a software requirements specification (SRS) document, as well as its format.
 Use the standard to understand what makes for a good software requirement, as well as how to apply these requirements throughout the software's lifecycle.
 While it can be adopted independently, IEEE 29148-2018 also includes information on how to work with standard 15288, a common framework of process descriptions related to systems' lifecycles, and 12207, a common framework for software lifecycle processes.

 Like many IEEE standards for software engineering, Standard 830 includes guidance and recommended approaches for specifying software requirements.
 It's not a complete tutorial on requirements development, but it does contain some useful information.
 The bulk of the text is a detailed suggested template for organizing the different kinds of requirements information for a software product -- an SRS.

 The heart of the SRS consists of descriptions of both functional and nonfunctional requirements.
 The IEEE standard provides several suggestions of how to organize functional requirements: by mode, user class, object, feature, stimulus, functional hierarchy or combinations of these criteria.
 There is no single organizational approach that's best; use whatever makes sense for your project.

 I have used the IEEE SRS template numerous times.
 While most of it makes sense, I found a few quirks of IEEE standards that led me to create a modified version of the template.
 Organizations and project teams should tailor and customize such templates to best suit the nature and scale of their projects.